dongdongzhaoUP/awesome-agent-communication-security/README.md

 To help researchers rapidly grasp this emerging yet critical topic and advance future agent communication development, this paper presents a comprehensive survey of agent communication security:

-- 🧭**Clear Conceptualization:** We provide the first precise and unified definition of agent communication.
+- 🧭 **Clear Conceptualization:** We provide the first precise and unified definition of agent communication.

-- **Systematic Taxonomy:** We introduce a framework that classifies agent communication into three categories and describe a three-layer communication architecture to explain how each category operates.
+- 🏗️ **Systematic Taxonomy:** We introduce a framework that classifies agent communication into three categories and describe a three-layer communication architecture to explain how each category operates.

-- **Risk Analysis:** For each communication class, we dissect representative communication protocols and analyze the associated security risks, indicating the communication layer in which each risk originates.
+- ⚠️ **Risk Analysis:** For each communication class, we dissect representative communication protocols and analyze the associated security risks, indicating the communication layer in which each risk originates.

-- **Defensive Outlook:** We discuss potential defense strategies tailored to each identified risk.
+- 🛡️ **Defensive Outlook:** We discuss potential defense strategies tailored to each identified risk.

-- **Empirical Demonstration:** We further conduct experiments on MCP and A2A to reveal novel vulnerabilities arising in real agent communication systems.
+- 🔍 **Empirical Demonstration:** We further conduct experiments on MCP and A2A to reveal novel vulnerabilities arising in real agent communication systems.

-- **Future Directions:** Finally, we outline open challenges and promising research opportunities in this rapidly evolving field.
+- 🚀 **Future Directions:** Finally, we outline open challenges and promising research opportunities in this rapidly evolving field.

 </p>